 recommended hotels in Megalochori

-Akrotiri (Ancient site)was a Cycladic Bronze Age that was destroyed in the Theran eruption sometime in the 16th century BC the ash preserved the remains of a number of incredible frescoes and many artefacts and artworks.
+Akrotiri (Ancient site) was home to an ancient civilization during the Bronze Age.
+It was destroyed in the Theran eruption sometime in the 16th century BC the ash preserved the remains of a number of incredible frescoes and many artifacts and artworks.
 The settlement is thought by many to be the inspiration for Plato‘s story of Atlantis and it is considered Greece’s version of Pompeii.

 recommended hotels in Akrotiri